patr-cloud/eve-rs/readme.md

 }
 ```

-Once we have a context generator, we can go ahead and create an app
+Once we have a context generator, we can go ahead and create an app.

 ``` rust
 pub fn create_app() -> DemoApp<DefaultContext, DefaultMiddleware<()>, ()>  {